theparanoids/ysshra/README.md

 # sshra-oss
-The open-source repo for SSHRA and SSHRA-client
+The repo for SSHRA and SSHRA-client

+> Note: **Features for yubikey based touch-to-login and touch-to-sudo is coming up next.**
+>
-> An SSH service to authenticate the clients and to accept requests for SSH certificates.
+> A SSH service to authenticate the clients and to accept requests for SSH certificates.
 > It performs key challenge and attestation against the client, and makes the request against CA (Certificate Authority).

 [Crypki](https://github.com/theparanoids/crypki) can be used as the CA signing backend of the service.

-# Update Notes
-Features for yubikey touch-to-login and touch-to-sudo is coming up next.

-* Provided [regular](./gensign/regular) handler to generate touchless SSH certificates CSR.

 # User Guide

 ## Installation

 This guide takes [Crypki](https://github.com/theparanoids/crypki) as signing backend.
-The password authentication is disabled (`PermitEmptyPasswords yes`, `AuthenticationMethods none`) in sshd config file at `docker/RA/ssh/sshd_config.sshra`.
-Please feel free to adjust it or pull in PAM modules for your own environments.
+Password authentication is disabled (`PermitEmptyPasswords yes`, `AuthenticationMethods none`) in sshd config file at `docker/sshra/ssh/sshd_config.sshra`.
+You can customize it or pull in PAM modules for your own environments.

 ### 1. Add authorized users

-* Add your username into `docker/RA/user_allowlist.txt`.
+* Add your username into `docker/sshra/user_allowlist.txt`.

 ### 2. Build sshra docker image